AndrejGockov/DrawnSketch-React/README.md

     const [isDrawing, setIsDrawing] = useState(false);

-The boolean is set to false.
+The boolean is set to false. <br />
 Once the user interacts with the canvas, the startDrawing const is called, and it's set to true. <br />
 It's then repeadtedly checked, in the Drawing const, and if true it will continue drawing and following the user around the canvas. <br />
 After the user stops it's set to false in stopDrawing and it stops following the users movement on the canvas.